wix-incubator/redraft/README.md

    * Array of decorators,
    * Entities receive children and the entity data,
    * inspired by https://facebook.github.io/draft-js/docs/advanced-topics-decorators.html
-   */
+   * it's also possible to pass a Decorator class to options instead (or additionaly) */
   decorators: [
     {